Table of Contents

 11 Wget Command Examples in Linux

 wget utility you can download files with FPT, HTTP, HTTPS protocols.
-Wget command is also used to download the whole website using mirror feature.
+Wget command is also used to download the whole website using a mirror feature.
 You can also use this command in a cron job to download files.
 In this tutorial, you are going to learn 11

 wget command examples in Linux.